axelarnetwork/axelar-core/docs/cli/axelard_keys_show.md

   -h, --help                     help for show
-      --multisig-threshold int   K out of N required signatures (default 1) -p, --pubkey                   Output the public key only (cannot be used with --output)
+      --multisig-threshold int   K out of N required signatures (default 1) -p, --pubkey                   Output the public key only (cannot be used with --output) --qrcode                   Display key address QR code (will be ignored if -a or --address is false)
 ```

 ### Options inherited from parent commands